 A Business for Family

-DurableToys.com or Wagon Train Ventures, LLC, is a a "Mom-run" family business owned by Rosemary and Michael Imrick, parents of eight children through birth and adoption.
+DurableToys.com or Wagon Train Ventures, LLC, is a a "Mom-run" family business owned by Rosemary and Michael Imrick, parents of ten children through birth and adoption.
 Adoption "runs in the family" for both of us, and we are now the third generation that has adopted either domestically or internationally.
-Our eldest teenager arrived in May 2012; our 15-year-old son arrived home in March 2014, and our 17-year-old son arrived home in July 2015.
+Our eldest teenager arrived in May 2012; our 16-year-old son arrived home in March 2014, and our 18-year-old son arrived home in July 2015.

-We took over this business from family with the goal of supporting our plans to adopt debt-free, and then expanding the business so we can help other families to do the same (see our Adoption Fundraising page).
+We took over this business from family with the goal of supporting our plans to adopt debt-free, and then expanding the business so we can help other families to do the same.
 We are pleased that this business gives us the opportunity to branch out from our usual work as an IT professional and a university English composition instructor, and thereby the means to touch our world in life-changing ways.

 A Legacy of Quality

 Wagon Train Ventures, LLC is the next chapter in the 20-year history of quality toys and service on which Rosemary’s uncle, Dave McCusker, Jr., built the sterling reputation of his toy business.
 The McCusker family ventured forth as pioneers in Internet commerce in the 90’s and rode the cusp of the Internet commerce wave with the DurableToys.com website.
 As the second generation in the toy business, we are building on the time-tested McCusker model.